 Therefore we have embedded a set of reading strategies to support children’s understanding and comprehension of a text ‘in the moment’ of reading.
-Teachers model these strategies and the pupil outcomes in the national curriculum have been matched to support the teaching and pupil’s use of these in improving their reading and comprehension skills.
+Teachers teach and model these strategies.
+The strategies are linked to all the outcomes in the National Curriculum and EYFS for reading.

 Reading is taught in a variety of different ways:

 - Shared Read – Class shared text used to support writing and where appropriate linked to the wider curriculum.

 - Guided Reading – Small group.
 Teacher-led.
 Reading a text appropriately matched to the pupil’s reading age and ability.

 - Cross-Curricular – Pupils use and apply the reading skills they have already learned to develop their knowledge and understanding across the curriculum.

 If children are working below their chronological reading age, targeted intervention and support is put in place.
 Children in all classes still have access to story time and have a shared text that gives them the context for their work and learning in writing.
 Teachers instil in children a love of literature through the use of high quality, age-appropriate text which have been carefully chosen to provide links to other curriculum areas and broaden pupil’s knowledge of literary heritage.
 (Link Reading Text Overview)

 Early Reading and Phonics

 We use the DFE recommended ‘Letters and Sounds’ phonics scheme as our systematic way of teaching early reading and phonics skills.